lostb1t/dokku-limit/README.md

 cpu

-The maximum amount of CPU resources the container can use. example: "50" This guarantees the container at most uses 50% of the CPU every second.
+The maximum amount of CPU resources the container can use. example: "50" This guarantees the container at most uses 50% of avaiable CPU every second.

 ## Usage